Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Acknowledgments

 \section{Acknowledgments}

-We are thankful for Boyang Xu’s participation in the project’s initialization and for Bryan Havens's initial insights into data collection.
-N.M. acknowledges the Master’s Opportunity for Research in Engineering (MORE) program at ASU.
-We would also like to express our gratitude to the recruited participants who performed the experiments.
+We thank Boyang Xu for contributions at the project’s outset and Bryan Havens for early data collection assistance.
+N.M. acknowledges support from ASU’s Master’s Opportunity for Research in Engineering (MORE) program.
+We are also grateful to all participants in the experiments.